 Should be both sanctimonious and steamy.

-To tenderize our shock at thinking who won
+To tenderize the shock of thinking who won

 And help us chew, then somewhat tart and creamy

 Must be my verse: to catch the zeitgeist’s mood